 Once the decision is made, the person who submitted the publication is informed of the decision and of their right of appeal; the Film & Video Labelling Body is asked to issue a label, if one is required; and the decision is entered into the NZ Register of Classification Decisions.

 The NZ Register of Classification Decisions is a searchable database attached to our main website.
-Find out more about the NZ Register of Classification Decisions
+How to search for a classification using this database

 The following is a description of the contents of the flowchart (above):